msteffan/fundamentals/01_know_your_computer/13_exercise_moving_and_removing.md

 #### Exercise - Moving and Removing

-Make sure to quit Terminal before starting.
+Make sure you begin by quitting and restarting your Terminal application

-* Start Terminal
+* Start your Terminal application
 * Navigate to your Pictures folder
 * Create a folder here called `selfies`
 * Create a file here (in `Pictures`) called `readme.txt`